paulsabou/gettext_llm/README.md

 mix help gettext_llm.translate
 ```

+## Why do we need validation?
+LLM's are probabilistic and as such there are cases when gettext variables are translated instead of being kept as they are in the original.

+For example a message like <I'm %{year} old> should be translated in dutch <Ik ben %{year} oud>.
+This is correct both as
+translation but also the dutch translation keeps the original variable names.
+This way gettext message templates work also with the translation.

+In some cases the LLM can mistakenly translate also the variable names like this <Ik ben %{jaar} oud>.
+When that happens
+the translation template ends up broken and we get a runtime error when the template is used.

+What can you do when you discover these validation errors?
+* tweak your translation prompt in config
+* last resort - fix variable names by hand in translation po files

 ## Documentation
 Documentation can be be found at <https://hexdocs.pm/gettext_llm>.

 ## Misc
 For some apps or languages LLM's are not good enough.
 In these cases you will probably be better off with a human translator.
 The human translator could work on it's own or part of a hybrind setup.
 A typical setup has the draft translation version proposed by an LLM and the final approval (and corrections) are performed by the human.
 Good open source solutions for such a setup are [Kanta](https://github.com/curiosum-dev/kanta) or [Weblate](https://github.com/WeblateOrg/weblate).